 - Be careful not to get too “click happy” with promoted posts.
-There is an option to always promote my most recent post.
-Facebook marketers who choose this option can blow a media budget quickly.
-You might be better off to specifically select the posts you want to push into the news feed.
+There is an option to always promote your most recent post.
+Choosing this option can blow a media budget quickly.
+You’re better off to specifically select the posts you want to push into the news feed.

 The Pros and Cons of Promoted Posts

 If you’re already receiving significant reach on your posts, promoted posts may not be for you.

 But more than likely, you’re like the typical page struggling to get seen in the news feed.